-The Chinese character Fuk means blessings of good luck, health and happiness.
-This is the wise man that is often depicted holding either a scroll, or a child.
-There is a popular belief that Fuk is the personification of planet Jupiter, with all its associated energy of good luck and auspiciousness.
-The child is there to symbolize the transmission of this good luck to future generations, and the scroll can be perceived as the importance of knowledge/learning.
+The Chinese character Fuk (or Fu) means "good luck" or "good fortune."
+And the deity Fuk represents blessings of luck, health, and happiness.
+There is a popular belief that Fuk is the personification of the planet Jupiter, with all of its associated energy of good luck.
+In feng shui statues and other depictions, Fuk is often seen holding either a scroll or a child and wearing the garb of a scholar.
+The child is there to symbolize the transmission of good luck to future generations, and the scroll can be perceived as the importance of knowledge and learning.

-Fuk Luk Sau are always placed in a row in a specific order.
-To the left is always Fuk, with all the blessings and good luck energy.
-Luk is always in the center, with the promise of success and financial stability.
-Sau is to the right, smiling and offering the gifts of longevity and peaceful life.
+Referred to collectively as Fuk Luk Sau, statues of these gods are always placed in a row in a specific order.
+To the left is always Fuk, with the energy of good luck.
+In the center is Luk, with the promise of success and financial stability.
+And to the right is Sau, smiling and offering the gifts of longevity and a peaceful life.

 Fuk Luk Sau should be placed in a formal area of your home or office with high visibility.
 Common choices include a high table or shelf in the living room or behind the front desk of a business.
 It’s also believed that if you place Fuk Luk Sau in a prominent location facing your dining table, it can attract powerful blessings of wealth and abundance for all the members of your household.

 On the other hand, it's considered bad feng shui to place Fuk Luk Sau on low surfaces or in informal spaces, such as the kitchen, bathroom, or bedroom.
 A high placement is both a sign of respect, as well as a symbol of rising to success in life.

 Finally, even though they're often called gods and treated with great respect, people do not specifically pray to Fuk Luk Sau.
 However, incense, candles, and flowers are often offered to these gods of wealth in hopes of them bestowing their gifts on humans.